demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 #### Limitations

+- All changes to the configuration of the Palo Alto firewall or Panorama need to be committed before running this command.
+This can be done using using the [pan-os-commit](#pan-os-commit) and [pan-os-push-status](#pan-os-push-status) commands.

-Running this command invalidates the current API key and requires obtaining a new one.
-All subsequent commands will raise an "Invalid Credentials" error until a new API key is obtained and the integration instance is updated accordingly.
+- The command invalidates the current API key and requires obtaining a new one using the instructions in [the PAN-OS and Panorama API usage guide](https://docs.paloaltonetworks.com/pan-os/11-1/pan-os-panorama-api/pan-os-api-authentication/get-your-api-key).
+All subsequent commands will raise an "Invalid Credential" error until a new API key is obtained and the integration instance is updated accordingly.

 #### Command example
 ```!pan-os-create-master-key master_key="MyFakeMasterKey1" lifetime_in_hours=2160 reminder_in_hours=1992```